jithincheriyan/coine-2022-auckland/technical_programme.md

 title: COINE
 ---

-# Technical Programme
+# Schedule

-The workshop will be held on either the 3rd May 2021.
-A detailed schedule will follow.
+The workshop will be held on the 3rd May 2021.
 Due to the ongoing pandemic and measures taken by governments to halt the spread of COVID-19, the workshop may be held virtually.

+You can register for the workshop, for free, here: [https://aamas-ws-registration.paperform.co/](https://aamas-ws-registration.paperform.co/)

 ## Schedule